Chapter 1: Blackout

 She tried to reply, but she knew her words would not come out.
 Slowly she eased herself up and tried to regain her composure.
 She reached out her arm to summon her cloak and then swiftly put it on making sure her hood hid her eyes before she made her way to the door.
 She took in a deep breath and made sure her face was a void mask of emotions before opening the door.

-He swallowed and refused to meet her eyes, but finally he spoke, "I was just coming to see if you were okay, you haven't been yourself since our fight with Slade a few days ago."
+He swallowed and refused to meet her eyes, but spoke, "I was just coming to see if you were okay, you haven't been yourself since our fight with Slade a few days ago."

 He gave a weak and timid smile, but he finally looked her in the eyes, "Okay, but just know that you can talk to me if you need to," he said trying to reassure her.